google/highway/g3doc/quick_reference.md

 unsigned, signed, and floating-point types, and bits indicates the number of bits per lane: 8, 16, 32, or 64.
 Any combination of the specified prefixes and bits are allowed.
 Abbreviations of the form `u32 = {u}{32}` may also be used.

+Note that Highway functions reside in `hwy::HWY_NAMESPACE`, whereas user-defined functions reside in `project::[nested]::HWY_NAMESPACE`.
+Highway functions generally take either a `Simd` or vector/mask argument.
+For targets where vectors and masks are defined in namespace `hwy`, the functions will be found via Argument-Dependent Lookup.
+However, this does not work for function templates, and RVV and SVE both use builtin vectors.
+Thus we recommend a `using hwy::HWY_NAMESPACE;` directive inside `project::[nested]::HWY_NAMESPACE`.

 ### Initialization